General boarding houses and residents with additional needs

 - register the boarding house with NSW Fair Trading, and

-- contact the Department of FACS Boarding Houses Team, to determine whether the boarding house needs to be authorised as an assisted boarding house.
+- contact the Department of DCJ Boarding Houses Team, to determine whether the boarding house needs to be authorised as an assisted boarding house.

 Operators and managers of general boarding houses need to be aware of the definition of an assisted boarding house and a “person with additional needs” and register appropriately with NSW Fair Trading.
 Please see “What is an assisted boarding house?” for the definition of a “person with additional needs”.